 Patellofemoral pain/instability is common in people who participate in sports.
 Alternately referred to as “jumper’s knee” or “runner’s knee,” it often strikes females and young adults.
-Walking or sitting for extended periods of time as well as kneeling or climbing stairs can also bring on painful symptoms.
-These can be located under or around the kneecap, in one or both knees.
+Walking or sitting for extended periods of time as well as kneeling or climbing stairs can also bring on patellofemoral pain.
+This pain can be located under or around the kneecap, and in one or both knees.

 Often a sports-related injury, patellofemoral pain is linked to a number of factors, including:

 - Overuse of the knee joint (leg muscle contraction and the force of hitting the ground)